up210305/UP210305_CPP/U2/REAMDME.md

 ### D) Invalid age
 <img src="../imagenes/e11.PNG" align="center" height="150" width="400"/>

-## Exercise 4: Menu of a restaurant called Bella Napoli Pizzeria showing your type of pizza and the ingredients it has
+## Exercise 4: Menu of a restaurant called Bella Napoli Pizzeria showing your type of pizza and the ingredients it has.

 ```c++